 Option Description -o output_file Specifies where the command output is directed. -a Automatically generates the output filename based on the input filename.
 If the input is from stdin , this option is ignored.
-For example: logcat -a squid-1.blog squid-2.blog squid-3.blog generates: squid-1.log, squid-2.log, squid-3.log -S Attempts to transform the input to Squid format, if possible. -C Attempts to transform the input to Netscape Common format, if possible. - E Attempts to transform the input to Netscape Extended format, if possible.

-format, if possible.
+For example: logcat -a squid-1.blog squid-2.blog squid-3.blog generates: squid-1.log, squid-2.log, squid-3.log -S Attempts to transform the input to Squid format, if possible. -C Attempts to transform the input to Netscape Common format, if possible. -E Attempts to transform the input to Netscape Extended format, if possible. -2 Attempt to transform the input to Netscape Extended-2 format, if possible.